Irish & Celtic Music Podcast

 WELCOME THE IRISH & CELTIC MUSIC PODCAST

 * Helping you celebrate Celtic culture through music.
 I am Marc Gunn.
-I’m a Celtic musician and host of Folk Songs & Stories.
+I’m a Celtic musician and also host of Folk Songs & Stories.
 This podcast is for fans of Celtic music.

 We are here to build a diverse Celtic community and help the incredible artists who so generously share their music with you.
 If you hear music you love, please email artists to let them know you heard them on the Irish and Celtic Music Podcast.